 Back to top of page.

-In the photo at the left, we see Eloise crossing the rustic bridge at the north end of the Mallard Pool.
+In the adjacent photo, we see Eloise crossing the rustic bridge at the north end of the Mallard Pool.
 The year is 1932.
 She has physically weakened due in part to neuritis and from burns received in 1929 when a heating pad caught fire while she was sleeping.
 Her doctors advised her that the burns would always be covered with scar tissue, not true skin, so they would always be somewhat uncomfortable.
+Perhaps the serious hip injury sustained in 1911 never completely healed either.
 The development of this pool was long on gestation and short on actual building.
-She had dreamed for many years of creating an aquatic pool for special plants and the site, at what was a meadow north of where the current Garden boundary ends, where water from the wetland drained out into an open meadow.
-She could not move the idea to reality until 1932 when the pool was quickly constructed by an unemployed man and another was employed to build a rustic bridge of tamarack poles and planks to span the narrow lower end of the pool.
+In her letter to The Gray Memorial Botanical Chapter, (Division D ) of the Agassiz Association for inclusion in the members circular, she wrote in 1932 (3): “Ever since the Native Plant Preserve was started I have wished to have a pool constructed where two small streams converge in an open meadow, the only pool in the Preserve being too shady for aquatics.
+The hard times gave this joy to me, for a jobless expert did the work for a sum that could be afforded by the Park Commissioners.
+The pool was quickly constructed by the unemployed man and another (Lloyd Teeuwen) was employed to build a rustic bridge of tamarack poles and planks to span the narrow lower end of the pool.
 When a mallard was soon seen in it, it became the “mallard pool.”
 Eloise had planned extensive plantings around the pool and these were completed by Martha Crone in 1933.
 That pool is no longer within the boundary of the Garden as the area was abandoned by 1944, but the Garden does contain a pool, in the same place where Eloise originally created one in the Garden's first years, which has acquired the same name.

-More details about the wetland and the pools will be found in our article "The Wetland at Eloise Butler Wildflower Garden" and in particular in this detailed article about the original Mallard Pool (PDF).
+More details about the wetland and the pools will be found in our article "The Wetland at Eloise Butler Wildflower Garden" and in particular in this detailed article about Open Water in the Wetland.

 Back to top of page.